2013 Cadillac CTS Interior

 The 2013 Cadillac CTS sedan comes standard with Bluetooth, satellite radio, dual-zone climate control and an eight-speaker Bose stereo.
 Optional features include an upgraded stereo, push-button start, a backup camera, a sunroof and navigation.

-The automotive press is impressed with the interior build quality and luxurious materials in the 2013 Cadillac CTS.
+The automotive press is pleased with the interior build quality and luxurious materials in the 2013 Cadillac CTS.
 They also like the CTS’ user-friendly infotainment system and stereo, which earns points for fantastic sound quality.
 While the navigation system has a large, clearly legible screen that test drivers also like, one reviewer says that programming routes into the system can be difficult.

 - "The navigation screen is large, easily legible, and quickly powers up or down.
 It absorbs some audio controls, and the navigation system itself is not the easiest to program." -- Consumer Guide